 “Teaching is a noble pursuit that provides a citizen the chance to make a significant and lasting contribution to society.
 It’s sometimes difficult to find purpose on a planet with seven billion souls but every minute in the classroom presents an opportunity to inspire a love of learning.
 This inspiration is the primary element needed for building our future.”

-Kids are pretty good at catching up with the ins and outs of fashion, music, as well as spoken language, especially now that social media is dominating the way we interact.
+Kids are good at catching up with the ins and outs of fashion, music, and spoken language, especially now that social media dominates how we interact.
 By being constantly around them, you’re sure to adapt the behavior without even realizing it.

 “Students are the single most important reason that I became a teacher.
 Every day I have the incredible responsibility to invest my energies in creating a better future.
 Each day is an opportunity to impact the present, invest in the future, and learn from our past.”